Clastify logo

 Useful for findingAmplitude and wavelengthAmplitude and period

-A sequence of displacement–distance graphs drawn at equal time intervals lets you watch the wave pattern move while labelled particles oscillate about fixed equilibrium positions.
+A sequence of displacement–distance graphs drawn at equal time intervals shows the wave pattern moving while labelled particles oscillate about fixed equilibrium positions.
 This is the link between the wave model and simple harmonic motion: each point in the medium can oscillate while the wave pattern itself travels through the medium.

 The quantities used to describe a travelling wave

-Wavelength is the shortest distance between two points on a wave that are in the same state of oscillation: crest to crest, trough to trough, compression to compression, or rarefaction to rarefaction.
+Wavelength is the shortest distance between two points on a wave that are in the same state of oscillation, such as crest to crest, trough to trough, compression to compression, or rarefaction to rarefaction.

 Frequency is the number of complete oscillations made per unit time by a particle of the medium.
 You can also think of it as the number of complete wave cycles passing a fixed point per unit time.

-Time period is the time taken for one complete oscillation of a particle of the medium, or for one wavelength to pass a fixed point.
+Time period is the time taken for one complete oscillation of a particle of the medium, or the time taken for one wavelength to pass a fixed point.

 Amplitude is the maximum displacement of a disturbed quantity from its equilibrium value.
 In a mechanical wave, this might be a particle displacement.
-In an electromagnetic wave, it may mean the size of the electric or magnetic field variation.
-So “displacement” in waves has to be read from the context.
+In an electromagnetic wave, it might mean the size of the electric or magnetic field variation.
+So when you see “displacement” in waves, read it in context.

 Wave speed is the speed at which a fixed phase point of the wave pattern, such as a crest or compression, travels through space.